-The Intel® X38 chipset incorporates five Serial ATA connectors with high performance RAID 0, 1, 5, and 10 functions, and the JMicron controller provides another two external Serial ATA connectors for RAID 0.
-1. and JBOD functions. making this motherboard an ideal solution to enhance hard disk performance and data back up protection without the cost of add-on cards.
-See pages 2-23 to 2-27 for details
+The Intel® X38 chipset incorporates six Serial ATA connectors with high performance RAID 0, 1, 5, and 10 functions, and the JMicron controller provides another two external Serial ATA connectors for RAID 0.
+1, and JBOD functions, making this motherboard an ideal solution to enhance hard disk performance and data back up protection without the cost of add-on cards.
+See pages 2-24 and 2-28 for details.